elouayas/MicroNet/README.md

 - ```--gpus n``` : runs the training on n gpus
 - ```--distributed_backend ddp``` : use DistributedDataParallel as backend to train across multiple gpus.
 - ```--fast_dev_run True``` : runs one training loop, that is one validation step, one test step, one training step on a single data batch.
 Used to debug efficiently.

+If you want to debug but the fast_dev_run option doesn't suit (for instance if you wanna check what's happening between two epochs) you can run:

+- ```--limit_train_batches i --limit_val_batches j --max_epochs k```

+i,j,k are of course three integers of your choice.

 <!--